ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Run Contact Data

-The runContactData method within Outbreak.java is where the main calculations in the code are triggered.
+The runContactData method within Outbreak.java is where the main calculations are triggered.

 ## Event Runner